History of fire safety legislation in the United Kingdom: Enforcement

-The ongoing audit and 'enforcement' of both the required "Fire Risk Assessments" and the necessary 'General Fire Precautions' in any premise subject to the Fire Safety Order 2005, are the legal duty on the local fire authority.
+The ongoing audit and 'enforcement' of both the required "fire risk assessments" and the necessary 'General Fire Precautions' in any premise subject to the Regulatory Reform (Fire Safety) Order 2005, are the legal duty on the local fire authority.

 Fire authorities should follow up on their audit and inspection of any premises and they may order additional fire precautions or even issue a prohibition notice, to prevent the use of a very dangerous building.

 Fire authorities can also issue informal "action plans" or issue informal "notice of fire safety deficiencies" letters.

-Failure of the responsible person to implement a Fire Risk Assessment's recommendations, or to follow (within the time limit specified by the fire authority) up on a fire authority's informal "Action Plan" or "NFSD" letter, will usually lead to a formal enforcement order being issued.
+Failure of the responsible person to implement a fire risk assessment's recommendations, or to follow (within the time limit specified by the fire authority) up on a fire authority's informal "Action Plan" or "NFSD" letter, will usually lead to a formal enforcement order being issued.

 If the enforcement notice or prohibition notice is ignored, then court action for these criminal offenses will be taken by the local fire authority.
-Crown Courts may imprison the responsible person for up to two years for each breach of any of the Fire Safety Order's articles, and/or impose fines of up to £10,000 for each breach of any of the Fire Safety Order's articles, on individuals.
+The Crown Court may imprison the responsible person for up to two years for each breach of any of the Regulatory Reform (Fire Safety) Order 2005's articles, and/or impose fines of up to £10,000 for each breach of any of the Regulatory Reform (Fire Safety) Order 2005's articles, on individuals.

-Crown Courts may impose unlimited fines on any company, breaching the requirements and legal duties imposed by the Fire Safety Order 2005.
-Fines of £300,000 to £400,000 have already been imposed on two major companies for their corporate fire safety failings under the RR (FS) O 2005.
+The Crown Court may impose unlimited fines on any company, breaching the requirements and legal duties imposed by the Regulatory Reform (Fire Safety) Order 2005.
+Fines of £300,000 to £400,000 have already been imposed on two major companies for their corporate fire safety failings under the Regulatory Reform (Fire Safety) Order 2005.
 In addition, to these fines, the legal costs of bringing the successful prosecution may also be recovered from the convicted 'fire criminal'.

-HHSRS - One should not forget the parallel powers of each local council's EHO (Environmental Health Officer) to enforce fire safety within both single dwellings and in blocks of flats and buildings providing 'Housing in Multiple Occupation' (HMO), under their Housing Act 2004 (HHSRS/"unfittness") powers.
+HHSRS - One should not forget the parallel powers of each local council's environmental health officer (EHO) to enforce fire safety within both single dwellings and in blocks of flats and buildings providing 'Housing in Multiple Occupation' (HMO), under their Housing Act 2004 (HHSRS/"unfitness") powers.
 "Owners of HMOs may need a renewable licence to operate, from the local authority EHO."

 Enforcement Concordat - A fire authority may and sometimes does pass a fire safety complaint over to the local housing authority.

-"Beds in sheds" - English fire authorities have recently started to prosecute owners and operators of illegally built or converted "dwellings" in non-habitable buildings, such as 'domestic garages in gardens' and disused offices, public houses, factories, under the Fire Safety Order 2005.
+"Beds in sheds" - English fire authorities have recently started to prosecute owners and operators of illegally built or converted "dwellings" in non-habitable buildings, such as 'domestic garages in gardens' and disused offices, public houses, factories, under the Regulatory Reform (Fire Safety) Order 2005.